Liquor trivia is fun!

 - Vodka is Russian for grain spirits that haven’t been flavored.
 It means “little water.”13

 - Cordials and liqueurs are the same thing.
-They’e both sweetened spirits with flavors of organic products such as fruits, flowers, or roots.15
+They’e both sweetened spirits with flavors of organic products.
+That includes such things as fruits, flowers, or roots.15

 - About 25% of all alcohol that people consume around the world is vodka or contain vodka.16